TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.handlers.rst

 ^^^^^^^^^^^

 The :class:`FileHandler` class, located in the core :mod:`logging` package, sends logging output to a disk file.
-It inherits the output functionality from :class:`StreamHandler`.
+It inherits the output functionality kutoka :class:`StreamHandler`.